 In addition, one of the unique components to our program is a holistic approach to martial development and study.
 We are strong believers in the need to not just practice Aikido on the mat, but in every day life.
 As a community focused dojo, we participate in various activities such as food drives, disaster relief, and other such activities to provide an opportunity to learn and apply the principles of Aiki not only on the mat, but off the mat as well.

 Anyone can successfully study and practice Aikido.
-At the beginning, new students learn to fall safely and learn basic techniques under supervision from the intructors.
+At the beginning, new students learn to fall safely and learn basic techniques under supervision from the instructors.
 As a student progresses, the amount of cardiovascular activity increases significantly.
 After a period of regular training, the new student will have gradually developed and be capable at performing at that level with confidence.

-Before beginning practice, we recommend that you consult with your doctor to to make sure that you do not have any hidden health risks.
+Before beginning practice, we recommend that you consult with your doctor to make sure that you do not have any hidden health risks.
 Also, please be advised that you will be constantly watched to make sure that you are not over doing it just because think you should be able to keep up with the rest of the class.
 Although being physically active helps, there is one thing you should know, and that is nothing gets you in shape for Aikido but Aikido.

-No need to worry about slowing the class down, because more than likely you will be paired with a senior student who will be more than glad to work out with you at your level.
+No need to worry about slowing the class down, because you will be paired with a senior student who will be more than glad to work out with you at your level.
 One of our favorite thoughts is that, when one teaches, two learn.
 Your presence on the mat challenges our ability to teach what we know, and this challenge helps to grows us as much as it does to help you.

 Regular attendance of at least two classes a week is expected and will lead to measurable improvement.
 While the occasional absence is understandable, one must train regularly and with determination to make meaningful progress.
 Further, students must maintain this focus over time to advance in the study of Aikido.